 Rates and Coverage

 Many clients will find that they are covered by insurance benefits, and can bill for reimbursement to them after sessions.
-Rates are $120/hour +HST, paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred).
-An introductory telephone call to determine fit and style is free of charge.
+Rates are $137.17/hour +HST = $155 paid by cash, cheque, or by credit for a 3% service charge (cash and cheque preferred - please bring exact change as change is not available at the office).

 Am I Covered By Insurance?

-Benefit coverage is split about 50/50 for providers right now on who covers Registered Psychotherapists.
+Benefit coverage varies right now on who covers Registered Psychotherapists.
 The reason your insurance provider may not cover the RP designation is that, while the College of Registered Psychotherapists of Ontario (CRPO) has been in development for many years, it has only come into effect on April 1st, 2015.
 Since this is a relatively new change, the government and insurance providers are working to catch up right now, as most benefits only cover designations that are regulated, which RPs now are regulated so can be added to many plans now.

 What we have been told is that all major insurance companies do in fact cover the RP designation, incl.
 Sunlife, Greenshield, etc., but these companies are requiring each individual plan holder to request that the service be added to their plans.
 For instance, if someone works for Reitman's, then the HR at Reitman's has to request that the RP designation be added to the plan for their employees, and it won't cost the company anything extra to add this coverage onto their plan - it is just a formality that the request for this comes from the plan holder instead of imposed on the plan holder (i.e. Reitman's) by the overall corporation (i.e. Sunlife).
 Some of my clients have had some success in talking to the HR departments and getting the RP coverage added to their plans.

-The other consideration worth noting, if your insurance doesn't cover RPs, but for instance may only cover a Psychologist designation, is how much coverage you get with your insurance.
-For instance, if you have $500 coverage with a Psychologist at 80% to 100% coverage of this - if a Psychologist (which is covered) is charging $250 an hour, that coverage will then only cover about two or three sessions.
-Then, if the client wants to continue ongoing therapy with the same therapy provider, they are now going to be paying out of pocket at a much higher rate for the remaining sessions with that Psychologist than they would with an RP (i.e. they will get two sessions covered, but then pay a much higher rate at $250 an hour for sessions that are no longer covered as to what they would be paying for an RP for therapy services).
-If you are looking for longer-term service, it is worth considering the financial implications for yourself and what best fits your needs once your coverage ends.
+The other consideration worth noting, if your insurance doesn't cover RPs, but for instance covers other providers, to think about your overall cost based on the duration of anticipated therapy you are seeking.
+For example, if you have $500 of coverage at 80% to 100% coverage of this amount - if you see a covered provider who charges $250 an hour, that coverage will then only cover about two or three sessions.
+Then, if you are wanting to continue ongoing therapy with the same therapy provider, you will be paying out of pocket at that $250 rate for the remaining sessions with that provider.
+Planning ahead can help you determine the right fit for your needs financially to ensure you don't have disjointed care by having to switch providers mid-way through your treatment for financial reasons, and have to start over again.
+If you are looking for longer-term service, it is worth considering all your financial implications for yourself and what best fits your needs once your coverage ends.

 What is the Difference Between a Psychiatrist, Psychologist, and a Psychotherapist?

-A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a more specific level of training in those specific areas - but if you are looking at the therapy aspect of counselling, the services by an RP and a Psychologist are very similar in nature for therapy approaches like CBT, narrative, and safe and supportive processing space.
+A Psychologist may be a good choice for complex and persistent mental illnesses, or if you require specific testing, or assessments, reports, and so on, as they do have a more specific level of training in those specific areas.
+Both RP's and Psychologists are trained in and offer therapy approaches like CBT, ACT, narrative approaches, as well as safe and supportive counselling space for clients.

 I know that is a lot of information, but I hope that helps you in making the right decision for you and/or your family in finding the right service provider and choosing the route that best fits your specific needs.
 Feel free to contact me if you have any further questions.